vegawidget/altair/README.md

   - [vegalite](https://github.com/hrbrmstr/vegalite): Native R interface
     to Vega-Lite

-A particular debt is owed to the [vegalite](https://github.com/hrbrmstr/vegalite) project as it provided a lot of the inspiration for this package.
+A particular debt is owed to the folks behind the [vegalite](https://github.com/hrbrmstr/vegalite) package, as it provided a lot of the inspiration for this package.

 ## Code of conduct